modalitysystems/modalitysoftware-docs/CreateTeam/TableStorageConfiguration.md

   - control-guest-access
   - hybrid-validation
   - multi-step-approval
-- Enabled (boolean) = wether to enable the feature or not
+- Enabled (boolean) = whether to enable the feature or not

 ## PeoplePicker Table